johnpuddephatt/hidinginplainsight/src/cinemas/majestic-cinema.md

   of the former recruiting office for First World War troops and it opened in 1922.
 The domed ceiling of the auditorium was decorated with a great frieze depicting chariots and horsemen. "
+description_extended: >-
+  The Majestic had an organ and a Symphony Orchestra, which was conducted by Francois Grandpierre.
+The cinema changed hands several times while it was open, but in 1969 it was closed by the Rank Organisation (who had bought Gaumont-British in 1941) and the building was transformed into Majestic Bingo.

+  The building is now protected with a grade 2 listing, one of its heritage features is the 'marmo' terracotta tiling of its facade which was made by Leeds Fireclay of Burmantofts.

+  In 1993 it became infamous as the dance club Majestyk, which closed in 2006.
+A fire broke out in 2014 which destroyed the roof and put the building beyond use for some time.

+  It has recently been refurbished as an office complex and the building will soon be home to Channel 4's Northern headquarters.
 ---